 CLASP seeks a Policy Analyst who will work on a team of advocates to increase access to high-quality child care and early education for children and families with low incomes.
 Because early care and education is so crucial both to children’s and parents’ life opportunities, the team focuses on promoting policies that support both child development and the needs of their parents or caregivers.
 CLASP’s work focuses on solutions to the particular challenges children and families with low incomes face in accessing the quality child care and early education opportunities of their choosing and addressing barriers they face related to race, language, culture, and immigration status.
 In addition, the team brings its expertise in child development—including the importance of parents’ wellbeing and family economic stability—to public debates about policy related to immigration, health and wellbeing, and the stability and quality of jobs paying low wages.

-- Analyzing state and federal child care and early education policies, especially on immigrant families or families of color;
+- Analyzing state and federal child care and early education policies that impact families with low incomes, especially those who are also immigrant families or families of color;

 - Researching and writing high-quality reports, policy analyses, and issue briefs in substantive areas of work;